clicon/clixon-controller-docs/setup.rst

    $ sudo ssh-keygen -C "controller key" -t rsa -b 4096 -f /root/.ssh/id_rsa -N ""

-To get your public key which we will use later, run the following
+To get your public key which will be used later, run the following
 command:

 .. code-block:: bash